python-websockets/websockets/docs/intro/tutorial2.rst

         ...

-Since this is a very common pattern in WebSocket servers, websockets provides the :func:`~legacy.protocol.broadcast` helper for this purpose:
+Since this is a very common pattern in WebSocket servers, websockets provides the :func:`~asyncio.connection.broadcast` helper for this purpose:

 .. code-block:: python

+    from websockets.asyncio.connection import broadcast

     async def handler(websocket):

         ...

-        websockets.broadcast(connected, json.dumps(event))
+        broadcast(connected, json.dumps(event))

         ...

-Calling :func:`legacy.protocol.broadcast` once is more efficient than calling :meth:`~legacy.protocol.WebSocketCommonProtocol.send` in a loop.
+Calling :func:`~asyncio.connection.broadcast` once is more efficient than calling :meth:`~asyncio.server.ServerConnection.send` in a loop.

 However, there's a subtle difference in behavior.
 Did you notice that there's no ``await`` in the second version?
-Indeed, :func:`legacy.protocol.broadcast` is a function, not a coroutine like :meth:`~legacy.protocol.WebSocketCommonProtocol.send` or :meth:`~legacy.protocol.WebSocketCommonProtocol.recv`.
+Indeed, :func:`~asyncio.connection.broadcast` is a function, not a coroutine like :meth:`~asyncio.server.ServerConnection.send` or :meth:`~asyncio.server.ServerConnection.recv`.

-It's quite obvious why :meth:`~legacy.protocol.WebSocketCommonProtocol.recv` is a coroutine.
+It's quite obvious why :meth:`~asyncio.server.ServerConnection.recv` is a coroutine.
 When you want to receive the next message, you have to wait until the client sends it and the network transmits it.

-It's less obvious why :meth:`~legacy.protocol.WebSocketCommonProtocol.send` is a coroutine.
+It's less obvious why :meth:`~asyncio.server.ServerConnection.send` is a coroutine.
 If you send many messages or large messages, you could write data faster than the network can transmit it or the client can read it.
 Then, outgoing data will pile up in buffers, which will consume memory and may crash your application.

-To avoid this problem, :meth:`~legacy.protocol.WebSocketCommonProtocol.send` waits until the write buffer drains.
+To avoid this problem, :meth:`~asyncio.server.ServerConnection.send` waits until the write buffer drains.
 By slowing down the application as necessary, this ensures that the server doesn't send data too quickly.
 This is called backpressure and it's useful for building robust systems.